Leland Glass: Professional career

-Glass was drafted by the Green Bay Packers in the eighth round of the 1972 NFL draft with the 190th overall pick.
+Glass was selected by the Green Bay Packers in the eighth round of the 1972 NFL draft with the 190th overall pick.
 He played two seasons with the team, wearing number 46.
 His rookie season of 1972, in which he started all 14 Packers regular season games, was his most productive.
 His 15 receptions and 261 yards receiving were good for second place among Packers wide receivers to Carroll Dale, and both numbers ranked fourth on the team. in 1973, his playing time and production decreased, losing playing time at wide receiver to Jon Staggers and 1973 first round draft pick Barry Smith.
 Glass finished 1973 in sixth place in both receptions and yardage on the Packers.
 A knee injury ended his pro career.